Theo Maassen: Television

 Maassen plays the role of 'Roel' in the television series 'Mevrouw de minister'.
 He also had a supporting role in the serie Dunya en Desie.

 Personal life

 Maassen once stole the UEFA cup from the stadium of football club PSV Eindhoven.
 For several years it was unknown who had been responsible for the disappearance of the trophy.
 The true story was confessed by Maassen himself, live on a TV talkshow about football.
 That night the show had several guests that were in the possession of rare football artifacts.
 When the host asked Maassen about his artifact, he took the UEFA cup out of his bag and put it on the table, in front of the baffled host and guests.
-He received a few hours of community service after being brought up on charges by the team.
+He received a few hours of community service after being brought up on charges by the club.
 Later, he also showed on Studio Voetbal that he had stolen PSV's second prize of the UEFA Supercup.

 In 2008 Maassen started the organization Comedians for Congo to raise money for children fleeing the war torn country.